 According to McKinsey & Co, the subscription e-commerce market has grown by more than 100% a year over the past five years.

-One of the best points loyalty program example is Walgreens, an American company that operates as the second-largest pharmacy store chain in the US.
+One of the best points loyalty program examples is Walgreens, an American company that operates as the second-largest pharmacy store chain in the US.

 For example, for every $50 a customer spends on beauty products, they will get 5,000 points.
 These points can be redeemed for discounts on future purchases.
 Also, you can save extra if you unlock additional savings – you can get paperless coupons, special promotions, and members-only offers.